codiga/doc.codiga.io/docs/rosie/ide-specifications.md

   - Check if a `codiga.yml` file exists.
 If yes, read the YAML file and extract the names of the rulesets
   - Get the latest timestamp update for these rulesets using the `ruleSetsLastUpdatedTimestamp` query
   - Compare the latest timestamp with the latest timestamp cached
-    - if the timestamp are the same, do nothing
+    - if the timestamp are the same **AND** the `codiga.yml` file content did not change, do nothing
-    - if the timestamp is different, reload all the rules and cache them for this project
+    - if the timestamp is different, reload all the rules and cache them for this project.
+Save the timestamp and the file content to compare for the next iteration.

 When a project is closed, remove the rules from the cache.